m-bariya/m-bariya.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a power sector specialist with technical roots in statistical signal processing, machine learning, and optimization.
+I am a power sector specialist with technical roots in statistical signal processing, machine learning, graph theory, and optimization.
 I have extensive experience working at the intersection of energy and computation across startups, academia, and international organizations.

-My research has focused on the development of algorithms and measurement methods for enhanced grid visibility in support of renewable integration, system resilience, and operational efficiency.
-Designing algorithmic tools that succeed within real-world constraints---such as measurement noise, system uncertainties, sensor coverage and resolution limitations, and human user needs---has been a persistant theme in my work.
-I have also worked on a diversity of energy system modeling, from network simulation to capacity expansion planning.
+My research has focused on developing algorithms and measurement methods for enhanced grid visibility to bolster renewable integration, system resilience, and operational efficiency.
+Designing algorithmic tools that succeed within real-world constraints---such as measurement noise, system uncertainties, sensor coverage and resolution limitations, and human user needs---has been a consistent theme in my work.
+I have also worked on a diversity of energy system modeling projects, from network simulation to capacity expansion planning.

-Outside the energy sector, my love of signal processing has, in the past, led me to work on image processing in domains such as agricultural automation and medical imaging.
+Outside the energy sector, my love of signal processing has, in the past, led me to work in domains such as agricultural automation and medical imaging.